How Quartz Is Processed For Use In Everyday Products

 Quartz forms when silicon and oxygen combine in the earth.
 It is found in massive form in late-melt igneous deposits such as pegmatites and often occurs with other materials such as spodumene (a lithium ore), feldspars, garnet and micas.
 As quartz is one of the major constituents of continental rocks, it is found in large quantities as silica sands after millions of years of mountain-building cycles and erosion.
 It is most often extracted from the ground through open pit mining methods using backhoes and bulldozers.

-After it is removed from the earth, quartz may typically undergo a range of size reduction through crushers such as Jaw crushers, Cone Crushers, Impact Crushers and Hammermills.
+After it is removed from the earth, quartz may typically undergo a range of size reduction through crushers such as Jaw Crushers, Cone Crushers, Impact Crushers and Hammermills.
 Further size reduction is typically done with rod and ball mills to liberate the quartz from other minerals.

 Concentration of the quartz is often then performed by either froth flotation or gravity based processing such as Hydrosizers™ or spirals.
 Silica sands are often cleaned using equipment like Attrition Cells to remove surface impurities such as iron staining.